rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

 - Mention in the application how this project aligns with the goal of developing efficient ECG analysis models for wearables.
 - Consider extending the project (e.g., multi-class classification or deployment on edge devices) as future work to discuss in interviews.

-If you encounter any errors while running these steps, share the full error message, and I’ll provide a detailed fix.
+If weencounter any errors while running these steps, share the full error message, and I’ll provide a detailed fix.
 You’re on track to create a strong project for the PhD applications!